Child employment information and guidance for employers

 If you wish to employ young people you must register with the local authority.

-To register your business/organisation please contact the Attendance & Prosecution Service on 0121 569 8147.
+To register your business/organisation please contact the Schools Attendance Support Service on 0121 569 8147.

 What happens next?